Implications of the muon anomalous magnetic moment for the LHC and MUonE: in SMEFT

-As any scheme and scale dependent parameter in QFT, the results understood in terms of Wilson coefficient constraints depend on the (unphysical) dimensional renormalisation scale $\mu$.
-From the point of matching calculations a choice of $\mu=\Lambda$ is intuitive, whilst scale-dependent logarithms are typically efficiently resummed by choosing an adapted renormalisation scale relative to the scale of measurement.
+As any scheme- and scale-dependent parameter in QFT, the results understood in terms of Wilson coefficient constraints depend on the (unphysical) dimensional renormalisation scale $\mu$.
+From the point of matching calculations a choice of $\mu=\Lambda$ is intuitive, while scale-dependent logarithms are typically efficiently resummed by choosing an adapted renormalisation scale relative to the scale of measurement.
 This is familiar from many calculations in collider physics (e.g. scale choices of Higgs decays to bottom pairs~\cite{LHCHiggsCrossSectionWorkingGroup:2011wcg}).
 It is therefore worthwhile to investigate the $\mu$ scale choice as an indication of the reliability of our calculation with regards to neglected higher-order effects.
 We show this in Fig.~\ref{fig:mudependence} for $\Lambda = 1$~TeV, highlighting that the effect on the WCs of dipole operators is essentially a shift of the allowed interval due to the presence of the tree level contribution.
 Considering the Fermilab measurement as input, the values of the WCs would need to increase as $\mu \to \Lambda$.
-In contrast, the dependence on $C_{\phi B}$, $C_{\phi W}$ through logarithms $\log(m^2/\mu^2)$ (with $m$ representing a SM mass scale) leads to a different behaviour as a function of $\mu$ as they contribute only radiatively, which would lead to sign changes when Eq.~\eqref{eq:1} is used as input.
+In contrast, the dependence on $C_{\phi B}$ and $C_{\phi W}$ through logarithms $\log(m^2/\mu^2)$ (with $m$ representing a SM mass scale) leads to a different behaviour as a function of $\mu$ as they contribute only radiatively, which would lead to sign changes when Eq.~\eqref{eq:1} is used as input.
 However as previously stated we are not considering this due to the strong constraints on these WCs from other processes.
 It should be noted that all logarithms are suppressed by the UV scale $\sim\Lambda^{-2}\log(m^2/\mu^2)$, which as larger scales $\mu\sim\Lambda$ are considered, decreases slower than the tree level $\Lambda^{-2}$ contributions.

-We evaluate the importance of the $1$-loop contribution to $\Delta a_\mu$, when compared to the tree-level, with the scale choice of the muon mass.
+We evaluate the importance of the one-loop contribution to $\Delta a_\mu$, when compared to the tree level, with the scale choice of the muon mass.
 To do so we consider the orthogonal rotation of the dipole operators,